IMTMarburg/mbf_heatmap/README.md

 # mbf_heatmap

-heatmap from DelayedDataframes
-or chipseq lanes.
+Heatmaps from DelayedDataframes or chipseq lanes.